Members Voluntary Liquidation

 - Completes all statutory obligations imposed by the Companies Act in relation to a Members Voluntary Winding Up

-As a guide the fees for the liquidation of a company which has been brought to a position where there are no liabilities and only cash in the bank to be distributed would start from €3000, including publication costs.
+As a guide the fees for the liquidation of a company which has been brought to a position where there are no liabilities and only cash in the bank to be distributed would be €5000.